Westchester Attorneys Prepared To Fight For You

 Under New York Penal Law Section 220.28 it is a crime when a person uses “a child to commit a controlled substance offense when, being eighteen years old or more, he or she commits a felony sale or felony attempted sale of a controlled substance in violation of this article and, as part of that criminal transaction, knowingly uses a child to effectuate such felony sale or felony attempted sale of such controlled substance.”

 The severity or class of New York’s criminal sale of controlled substance offenses are considered in degrees depending on the kind of substance, where it was discovered, the amount discovered and the number of times the offender has been charged, fined and punished for violating the laws under the same article.
+These criminal sale crimes are often charged in Westchester County:

 The crimes are elevated and the penalties become more severe if the drugs are sold on school grounds, the grounds of a child day care or at an educational facility.
 All of the following are included under the law: